minmin-yuan/netflix-churn-prediction/README.md

 - Output: Churn probability and binary churn prediction.

 ### Containerized Deployment (Docker)
-The application can be containerized using Docker:
+The application can be containerized using Docker\
-Dockerfile: Provided in the repository.
+Dockerfile: Provided in the repository. bash
-Build image:
-bash
-Copy code
-docker build -t netflix-churn-app .
-Run container:

-bash
 Copy code
 ```